-On June 14th, 2018 Lacey Goetz, President of Integral Engineering Co. had the honor and privilege of meeting with Denver Mayor Michael B. Hancock in a round table discussion.
+On June 14th, 2018 Lacey Goetz, PE and President of Integral Engineering Co. had the honor and privilege of meeting with Denver Mayor Michael B. Hancock in a round table discussion.
 Lacey, as well as a select group of people from the design professional services industry, were invited to participate in a conversation with the Mayor about the utilization of Certified Minority, Women, Small, Emerging, and Disadvantaged Businesses on City and County of Denver construction projects.

 In the upcoming years, the City and County of Denver has an unprecedented “cadence of projects” planned with an estimated expenditure of around two billion dollars.
 These include projects at the Denver Zoo, Denver International Airport, Public Works and Parks and Recreations.
 Unfortunately, history shows that larger projects tend to go to large consulting firms, many of which are headquartered out of state.